top of page

 3 Fun Facts:

-• We welcomed a dozen new players to their first USCF rated tournament
+• We welcomed 3 new players to their first USCF rated tournament

 Many thanks to all of our participants for your outstanding play over the chessboard and great sportsmanship displayed!